patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 ````

-# Here we are going to provide our typescript code block which will include our OnlineBookstoreSystemConnection, OnlineBooksStoreSystem, and OnlineBookstoreSystemCrudOperation.
+# Here is our typescript code block.
+# It includes our OnlineBookstoreSystemConnection, OnlineBooksStoreSystem, and OnlineBookstoreSystemCrudOperation files.

  ```` typescript
 <!--This is our OnlineBookstoreSystemConnection file-->